adeola-jo/Spiking-Neural-Networks/README.md

 ### Neuromorphic Benchmarks
 1. **Heidelberg Spiking Datasets** - Benchmarks specifically for SNNs
 2. **SnnTorch Tutorials Datasets** - Example datasets in the SnnTorch library

+### Plans and Approaches
+- Start from the neuromorphic MNIST dataset.
+- Then move to the Gesture dataset

+-  python -m venv snn
+- snn\Scripts\activate